 Drought Watch and Water Conservation

-With the US Drought Monitor declaring Pitkin County in Extreme Drought Conditions and with local streams running at 40-70% of median flows, the City of Aspen has declared a Stage 2 Water Shortage in an effort to conserve water communitywide.
+With the US Drought Monitor declaring Pitkin County in Extreme and Exceptional Drought Conditions and with local streams running at 40-70% of median flows, the City of Aspen has declared a Stage 2 Water Shortage in an effort to conserve water communitywide.
 As our water supply is solely from local streams, we must all work together to conserve our precious resource.

 The objective of water conservation measures during Stage Two is a fifteen percent (15%) reduction in treated water use; seventeen and one-half percent (17.5%) reduction in pressurized raw water use; and, twenty percent (20%) reduction in non-pressurized raw water use; and, zero percent (0%) reduction in reuse water use.
 Upon commencement of Stage Two, the City Council, by resolution, shall adopt one (1) or more of the following additional measures, as well as any Stage One measures, which may be altered by resolution of the City Council during a Stage Two condition: